-Users of the website can access online data using a Catalogue or Map interface to select the information of interest and then display on the map viewer.
+Users of the website can access online data using a Catalog to select the information of interest and then display on a map interface.
 The map layers are accessed from each of the workpackage leaders' servers using Web Map Services (WMS).
 The portal allows the user to:

-- search for WMS services of interest; - view information on the service; - view and interact with the service via a map interface; - obtain a link to the service to incorporate into a desktop GIS or other mapping application.
+- search for WMS services of interest (Figure 29); - view information on the service; - view and interact with the service via a map interface; - obtain a link to the service to incorporate into a desktop GIS or other mapping application.